 In addition to verifying the securities' suitability for refinancing purposes, the issuer must also keep in mind the legal provisions to be complied with in this context.
 In case of securitized capital market products, these primarily include the provisions of the German Securities Prospectus Act (Wertpapierprospektgesetz, WpPG) and the European Prospectus Regulation (ProspektVO), which contain detailed specifications for the German securities prospectus to be drawn up.

 Pursuant to the prospectus regulations of the WpPG, a prospectus is strictly required when securities are being offered to the public or admitted to trading on a regulated market (e.g. stock market listing).
 Under the current legislation, this requirement applies to the issuer of securities whenever no valid prospectus for a specific offer is available yet and, in addition, it must be observed again in case of repeated public offers.

-The specifications regarding the contents of a prospectus are laid down in the Prospectus Regulation.
+The specifications regarding the contents of a prospectus are laid down in the prospectus regulation.
 The prospectus provided to potential investors must contain true and full information about the security.
-As a consequence, when drawing up a prospectus, the issuer must, in particular, provide the following information:
+As a consequence, when drawing up a prospectus, the issuer must provide the following information: